 - sweet and savoury at the same time

 Vegan cheeseboards have become a firm favourite when it comes to Christmas traditions in our house.
 They are the perfect sharing platter on the Christmas table and great both served as a starter - or during a games night (another tradition we like to keep up every year!).

-Whilst there are a variety of vegan artisanal cheeses and ready-mixed vegan cheeseboards available to order nowadays – and most chutneys are accidentally vegan – I still find that finding the perfect crackers for a vegan cheeseboard can be a little tricky.
+Whilst there are a variety of vegan artisanal cheeses available to order and most chutneys are accidentally vegan nowadays - I still find that finding the perfect crackers for a vegan cheeseboard can be a little tricky.

 We have a countryside farm shop near where we live in Surrey, and whilst they stock a great selection of cheeseboard crackers, I have found that the majority of them are not vegan-friendly as they use honey in the recipe.
 So I have resorted to buying 1 or 2 packs that happen to be vegan and making the rest from scratch at home - to have a delicious selection of flavours on my cheeseboard!

 That being said, these sweet potato crackers are delicious and definitely worth making, even if you are not vegan!
 They add wonderful flavours and textures to your cheeseboard - and who doesn't like to 'wow' their guests with homemade crackers?!

 Ingredients & Notes